AdobeDocs/experience-manager-65.nl-NL/help/release-notes/sp-release-notes.md

 **Forms Workflow**

-* Kan geen formulier indienen bij een Workbench-proces na upgrade naar AEM Forms Service Pack 8 (CQ-4325846).
+* Unable to submit a form to a Workbench process after upgrading to AEM Forms Service Pack 8 (CQ-4325846).

 **HTML5 Forms**

-* Wanneer u de waarde voor de `mfAllowAttachments` eigenschap as `True` in de CRX DE-opslagplaats `dataXml` wordt beschadigd bij het verzenden van het HTML5-formulier (NPR-37035).
+* When you set the value for the `mfAllowAttachments` property as `True` in the CRX DE repository, the `dataXml` gets corrupted on submitting the HTML5 form (NPR-37035).

-* Wanneer u een XDP als HTML teruggeeft die `dataXml`, [!DNL AEM Forms] geeft een `Page Unresponsive` fout (NPR-36631).
+* When you render an XDP as HTML using `dataXml`, [!DNL AEM Forms] displays a `Page Unresponsive` error (NPR-36631).

-### Handel {#commerce-65100}
+### Commerce {#commerce-65110}

-* De waarde in het dialoogvenster **[!UICONTROL Published By]** weergegeven veld is onjuist in de kolomweergave (NPR-36902).
+* The value in the **[!UICONTROL Published By]** field displayed is incorrect in the Column view (NPR-36902).
-* Wanneer een Catalogus wordt uitgerold, worden de nieuwe producten verkeerd gemerkt als gewijzigde producten (NPR-36666).
-* Wanneer u een verwijderd product opnieuw maakt, wordt de productpagina niet opnieuw gemaakt (NPR-36665).
-* Gewijzigde pagina&#39;s worden bijgewerkt, maar de bijbehorende gekoppelde producten worden niet bijgewerkt bij de uitrol van de catalogus (CQ-4321409, NPR-36422).
+* When a Catalog is rolled out, new products are incorrectly marked as modified products (NPR-36666).
+* When you recreate a deleted product, the product page is not recreated (NPR-36665).
+* Modified pages are updated but the corresponding linked products are not updated on Catalog rollout (CQ-4321409, NPR-36422).
-* De **[!UICONTROL Publish later]** en **[!UICONTROL Unpublish later]** workflows werken niet (CQ-4327679).
+* The **[!UICONTROL Publish later]** and **[!UICONTROL Unpublish later]** workflows do not work (CQ-4327679).

+-->

 Voor informatie over beveiligingsupdates raadpleegt u [[!DNL Experience Manager] beveiligingspagina met opsommingstekens](https://helpx.adobe.com/security/products/experience-manager.html).

-## 6.5.10.0 installeren {#install}
+## Installeer 6.5.11.0 {#install}

 **Instellingsvereisten en meer informatie**

-* Experience Manager 6.5.10.0 vereist Experience Manager 6.5.
+* Experience Manager 6.5.11.0 vereist Experience Manager 6.5.
 Zie [upgradedocumentatie](/help/sites-deploying/upgrade.md) voor gedetailleerde instructies.
 * De download van het de dienstpak is beschikbaar op Adobe [Softwaredistributie](https://experience.adobe.com/#/downloads/content/software-distribution/en/aem.html).
-* Voor een plaatsing met MongoDB en veelvoudige instanties, installeer Experience Manager 6.5.10.0 op één van de instanties van de Auteur gebruikend de Manager van het Pakket.
+* Voor een plaatsing met MongoDB en veelvoudige instanties, installeer Experience Manager 6.5.11.0 op één van de instanties van de Auteur gebruikend de Manager van het Pakket.

 >[!NOTE]
 >
->Adobe raadt u niet aan de installatie van de [!DNL Adobe Experience Manager] 6.5.10.0-pakket.
+>Adobe raadt u niet aan de installatie van de [!DNL Adobe Experience Manager] 6.5.11.0-pakket.

 ### Het servicepack installeren {#install-service-pack}